litixsoft/baboon/README.md

 ## Create and start your baboon project
 You can simply create a Baboon project with a yeoman generator-baboon and start with grunt serve.
-The application started in Development Mode with Live reload and monitors the directories for any changes.
+The application starts in development mode with live reload functionality that monitors the directories for any changes.
-If changes are detected, a new build is created, restart the server if necessary, and the browser is updated.
+If changes are detected, a new build is created, the server is restarted if necessary, and the browser is updated.

     $ yo baboon myProject
     $ cd myProject
     $ grunt serve

-Look for more information in the sample application or read the documentations on our web site.
+Look out for more information in the sample application or check out the documentations on our web site.

 # Contributing
-Instead of a formal style guide, take care of the existing programming style to maintain.
+Instead of us handing out a formal style guide, simply stick to the existing programming style.
-Easily expand with your extensions or changes the functionality of Baboon.
+Easily expand Baboon with your own extensions or changes in the functionality of Baboon itself.
 Use this workflow:

 1. Write your functionality
 2. Write unit tests for your functionality
 3. Create an example of your functionality in the sample application
-4. Documentation your functionality in the documentation section of example app
+4. Document your functionality in the documentation section of example app
 5. Write unit tests for the example
 6. Add end to end tests for the example
 7. All tests should be successful
 8. Check your test coverage (90 - 100%)
 9. Make a pull request

-We examine the tests, the example and test coverage.
-Is your change useful and well tested, we will also merge.
+We will check the tests, the example and test coverage.
+In case your changes are useful and well tested, we will merge your requests.

 # Building and Testing Baboon
-This section describes how to set up your development environment to build and test Baboon with example app.
+This section describes how to set up your development environment to build and test Baboon with the example app.

 ## System requirements
 Stack with: